 Make the garlic butter by finely chopping or mincing the garlic and add it to the butter.
 Finely chop the parsley if fresh and add to the butter along with the nutritional yeast.
 Season with salt and pepper and stir it all together so it’s well mixed.
 This is, incidentally, how we make garlic bread and the mixture also freezes well at this point so don’t worry too much if you ‘accidentally’ make a double portion.

 Take your well pressed tofu and cut it into pieces approximately 3cm x 2cm x 2cm although you can make them whatever size you like.
 Score a cross hatch pattern into the top of each slab of tofu.

 Spread the garlic butter thickly on top of each piece of tofu, smoothing it over evenly.
 Dip the pieces into the ‘egg’ mixture so it is well coated and then roll it carefully in the breadcrumbs.
 Ensure the tofu is covered evenly.
-Place the Kiev’s on a greased baking tray bake in the pre-heated oven for 30 minutes at 220 degrees Celsius and cook until golden brown.
+Place the Kiev’s on a greased baking tray bake in the pre-heated oven for 30 minutes and cook until golden brown.